 1899: It was reported today that Ferdinand Blumenthal “recently described to the Academie des Sciences of Paris a process of making sugar from albumen which throw light on the obscure disease known as diabetes.”

-1899: The New York Times reported that “the Jewish Feast of the Passover began with sundown last evening.
+1899: It was reported today that “the Jewish Feast of the Passover began with sundown last evening.
 Services were held in all synagogues and also many private residences the festival will last one week, during which time services will be held daily.”

 1900(25th of Adar II, 5660): Rabbi Isaac Mayer Wise passed away at the age of 80.
 The German born Wise is remembered as the father of Reform Judaism in the United States.
 He was instrumental in founding the three basic organization of the movement: Union of American Hebrew Congregations in 1873, Hebrew Union College in 1875 and the Central Conference of American Rabbis in1889.